 Having an effective water treatment system like Enrich Products Inc.’s (EPI) Copper-Silver Ionization system to control Legionella bacteria is crucial to public large buildings that are occupied by staff, patients, tenants, or customers daily, like hospitals, hotels, and factories.

-Interested to learn more about our safe, simple, and effective approach to Legionella control and outbreak remediation?
+Interested to learn more about our safe, simple, and effective approach to Legionella control and remediation?
 Visit the EPI System page.
 If you are ready to improve your facilities’ water quality, contact our experts today for a free site assessment.